 Whether carved, painted, or artfully arranged, pumpkins are one of the easiest and most popular autumn decorations.
 They can be much more than just decorative, however.
-Try these creative ways to turn your pumpkins into practical feeders for your feathered friends to enjoy in your backyard.
+In fact, they can transform into practical feeders for your feathered friends to enjoy in your backyard.
 Now that Halloween is over, why not repurpose your jack-o-lantern into something useful?
 And the best part—it’s super easy!